Dual Diagnosis Treatment Burlington, IA

 Top Of The World Ranch - 45.4 miles from Burlington, IA

-Top Of The World Ranch is a dual diagnosis treatment center in Milan, IL that provides treatment services for substance abuse and mental health disorders that include bipolar disorder as well as antisocial personality disorder.
+Top Of The World Ranch is a dual-diagnosis treatment center in Milan, Illinois that provides treatment for drug and alcohol addiction and mental health disorders that include bipolar disorder as well as antisocial personality disorder.

 Address: 3333 155th Avenue, Milan, IL 61264 in Rock Island County